WHAT IS STONE MEADOWS FARM?

 Stone Meadows Farm, once a dairy and cattle farm, has grown crops of corn and soybeans for the last 25 years.
 The farmland's intrinsic beauty is appreciated by all who pass by but this land also provides critical habitat for local wildlife too.
 Stone Meadows Farm is essential to sustaining geographic necessities for watershed and local aquifer supplies.

-If you don’t know where Stone Meadows Farm is and have never knowingly passed by it, try to tolerate the traffic on Route 413 from Saint Mary's Hospital to the Newtown Bypass, and look toward the east, on your right.
+If you don’t know where Stone Meadows Farm is and have never knowingly passed by it, it is on Route 413 from Saint Mary's Hospital to the Newtown Bypass, and look toward the east, on your right.
 You will see a remarkably precious and beautiful remaining expanse of open space, which hearkens back to the true agricultural history of Bucks County and America.
 This is an area in which a mill that supplied fabric for Revolutionary soldiers’ uniforms (Fulling Mill Road) sleeps under the 1970’s-created Lake Luxembourg, where Bald Eagles fish, arrow heads have been found around Core Creek, where Native Americans dwelled, and the Duchess of Luxembourg left her large farm to the County to become Core Creek Park after World War II.
 This is a part of Pennsylvania in which people, for hundreds of years, preserved and bequeathed land for continued open space.
 Undoubtedly, they did so out of concern for present and future generations.
 Let us follow in their paths and respectfully do the same in saving Stone Meadows Farm.

 WHO WE ARE